 Simple English definitions for legal terms

-Read a random definition: patent marking
+Read a random definition: closed-end loan

 A writ of trial was a legal document used in English law.
 It was used to order a court case to be tried in a lower court or before an undersheriff.
 This writ was replaced by the County Courts Act of 1867, which allowed defendants to request that their case be tried in a county court.